CLAT Syllabus 2026: Subjects-wise Syllabus PDF, Important Topics

 • Approach different situations based on facts without making any assumptions for an objective understanding of the situation.

-The CLAT logical reasoning syllabus has 20% weight in the CLAT syllabus 2025.
-The CLAT logical reasoning section attempts to test the reasoning ability of candidates.
-The questions in CLAT logical reasoning are based on passages that contain statements, arguments and facts.
+The CLAT logical reasoning syllabus has 20% weight in the CLAT syllabus 2026.
+The section on CLAT logical reasoning attempts to test the ability of candidates to think logically.
+The questions in CLAT logical reasoning are based on passages that contain statements, arguments, and facts.
 The language and tone of the passages can be tricky with the use of words like “And/Or, Where/There, All/Some” etc. Additionally, this section will have arguments and patterns in which candidates have to either draw relationships or apply those arguments in different situations.

 ParticularsImportant details